banh-xeo/finance-api/README.md

 # 📘 SQLite CLI Cheat Sheet

-Use the `sqlite3` command-line interface to explore and interact with your SQLite database.
+Use the `sqlite3` command-line interface to explore and interact with SQLite database.

 ## 🏁 Starting the CLI
 ```bash